 Never mind love. she could make do with lust or admiration, or whatever he offered her. even tepid affection was better than fuzzy peppermints.

 He touched her cheek, drawing her gaze back up to his strong, handsome face.
 “No, Susanna.”
 He said “I cannot love you just a little.
 If that’s what you want, you must find a different man.”
 His green eyes were breathtaking in their intensity.
 His thumb brushed her bottom lip. “because I can only love you entirely.
 With everything I am, and everything I ever will be.
 Body, Mind, Heart and soul.”

-Susanna, isn’t what you expect she comes across as very, strong-willed and minded a young woman who know’s exactly what she want’s, but below that mask there is a vulnerable and fragile young girl, who is tormented daily by her own horrors.
-Bram and Susanna are a match made in heaven, she is the tenderness and love that Bram craves for and he is equally strong willed and protective what Susanna need’s. it is just beautiful how they sooth each other’s broken heart’s.
+Susanna isn’t what you expect she comes across as a very, strong-willed and minded young woman who knows exactly what she wants, but below that mask, there is a vulnerable and fragile young girl, who is tormented daily by her own horrors.
+Bram and Susanna are a match made in heaven, she is the tenderness and love that Bram craves and he is equally strong-willed and protective of what Susanna needs. it is just beautiful how they soothe each other’s broken hearts.

 “Your begging to be taught a hard, fast lesson in what it means to please a man.”

 “Your just longing to put her head on my lap and feel my finger’s in your hair.”

 he backed her up against a rock.
 “You need a good ravishing.”